dorottyaf/Superteam-Group-Project/README.md

 Using a fuzzy geomatching algorithm, we grouped our tract-level Census data into community area data.
 When run as an app, this project allows a user to study the biggest demographic shifts out of all Chicago neighborhoods, visualize these changes, and investigate contemperaneous change in housing or economic measurements.

+Note: the following instructions assume you are running the commands from the root Superteam-Group-Project directory

 To run this project on your own machine, complete the following steps:

 1) Ensure [poetry is installed on your local machine](https://python-poetry.org/docs/)